Report issues, get support and leave feedback in this XDA forums thread.

 For transcoding to work, BubbleUPnP Server must report that audio and/or video transcoding are supported in its Status tab.

-In BubbleUPnP for Android, you can configure how BubbleUPnP Server should perform the transcoding in Settings > Networks and settings.
+In Android BubbleUPnP, you can configure how BubbleUPnP Server should perform the transcoding in Settings > Networks and settings.

 There are separate settings for Audio, Video, Images, and for each connection type.